liuchihl/internal-tide-mixing/README.md

 11. try getting rid of particles (NaN still appears)
 12. don't save any outputs, just leave the progress message period = timestep (fails with NaN)
 13. try progress message interval = 30 (NaN immediately)
-14. try progress message interval = 34 (it worked in 6.)
+14. try progress message interval = 34 (since it worked in 6.)
+15. try progress message interval = 10, but set align_time_step=false in the Simulation.
+I want to make sure that timesteps wouldn't change due to the scheduler.